Escape for the weekend to country Ipswich

 What do you call a National Park 14kms from the city centre?
 Convenient.

-White Rock Conservation Park is so close to the city you actually have to drive through a housing estate to find its entrance.
+White Rock – Spring Mountain Conservation Estate is so close to the city you actually have to drive through a housing estate to find its entrance.

 Bring your hiking boots, your trail bike, heck, even bring your horse to explore the tracks that criss-cross this 2500 hectare footprint.